 In the times that I am not covering sports, I am a full-time travel agent of 12+ years.
 I have seen the good, the bad, and the ugly of the travel world.
 I’ve heard the horror stories from customers, and even family members of mine.
 So I guess what I am doing is writing out an article that will serve as a Public Service Announcement.
 But more importantly, maybe educate the customers about booking with a travel agent.
 I figure there are about 5 or 6 cruise myths that customers love to believe.
 These are not the only ones, just a few I’ve come across the most.
 For each one, I will list the myth and then I will explain what really goes on.

 Popular Myths in the Cruising Industry“If I wait until closer to the sailing date, I will get the best deal.”– Wrong, this myth actually started prior to 2001 and prior to the boom in cruising.
 This myth actually grew legs because people who lived close to the ports would go to the pier the day of sailing and get great rates.
 This was because prior to the Internet and prior to September 11th, 2001 the cruise lines would basically beg people to fill their ships so they wouldn’t go empty.
-Now, thanks to the internet, Cruise Lines are filling their ships weeks ahead of the sailing date and there are no deals closer to sailing.
+Now, thanks to the internet and computer algorithms Cruise Lines are filling their ships weeks ahead of the sailing date and there are no deals closer to sailing.
 In fact, it’s quite the opposite.
 The best pricing is when the ship first opens for sales.

 “I don’t want to talk on the phone, I can just book it online.”- Not so much is this one wrong as is it creates a responsibility on the customer.
 Travel Agents are trained in the different fare codes and the terms and conditions.
 The customer/website is not.
 There have been times where I have personally fought for a customer.
 Hence, I have gotten something accomplished simply because they had a travel agent on their side.
 Also, a common misconception is that the website price is less than booking with you.
 Again, not true as the website pricing and the pricing the agent have are both the same.

 “I don’t need Travel Protection, nothing will ever happen to me.”- You may be right, nothing will happen to you or you are as healthy as an ox.
 But that doesn’t mean something can’t happen to a family member or to a traveling companion’s family member.
 It’s also not just for cancellation.
 As my Aunt Dina can attest, if she had Travel Protection when she booked her last cruise she wouldn’t be out over $200 for seeing a doctor on the cruise ship.
 You never know and the amount of money it cost to protect your vacation is so minimal.
-Thus, it would not be wise to decline Travel Protection.
+Thus, it would be wise to invest in Travel Protection.